prithivjp/avsdmux4x1_3v3/README.md

 2. Save the text file with extension as **.cir** in a location of your choice.
 Say the file is saved as
    ABC.cir at Documents.
 3. Open the LINUX terminal and write the command ```ngspice``` and press enter.
 4. Type the path of the file saved in step 2 and and press enter.
+For example for the mentioned in step 2,
+   the command is ```Documents/adc.cir```
 5. Respective waveforms appear.

 ## Contact Details